onmissionzero/slyfy-frontend/README.md

 Enjoy synchronized lyrics displayed in real-time as you listen to your favorite tracks.
 Activate Picture-in-Picture mode for a seamless and convenient lyrics display while you enjoy your music.

+The backend for this project can be found [here](https://github.com/onmissionzero/slyfy-backend/).

 ## Setup

-Build the project: (Replace the variables with yours)
+Build the project: (Replace the env variables with yours)
 ```
 npm install
 cp example.env .env